gtftyih/3DGlobalFormer/README.md

 ```
 ## Training from scratch
 ### Human3.6M
-To train Module Scale of 3DGlobalFormer, please run:
+To train our 3DGlobalFormer model on the 2D keypoints obtained by CPN, please run:

 3DGlobalFormer-S:
 ```bash